Thomas Müller proves his worth as Bayern Munich reach German Cup quarters | DW | 05.02.2020

 His aerial challenge with Kevin Akpoguma and goalkeeper Philipp Pentke set the table for Robert Lewandowski to score the first of his two goals.
 Only after Müller's removal in the 83rd minute, a miscalculation by Bayern coach Hansi Flick, did Bayern begin to fall apart, allowing for a dramatic Hoffenheim comeback attempt that ultimately fell short.

-But the German forward's performance was another reminder that his contributions, however they come, are necessary for a Bayern team on course for a second straight domestic double.
+But the German forward's performance, which earned him the Man of the Match award, was another reminder that his contributions, however they come, are necessary for a Bayern team on course for a second straight domestic double.

 Flying under Flick